 If undetected, mild preeclampsia can worsen, causing headaches, changes in vision, sensitivity to light, fatigue, nausea/vomiting, infrequent urination, pain in the abdomen and back, or a tendency to bruise easily.
-The nausea and vomiting associated with severe preeclampsia is different than “morning sickness.”
+Nausea and vomiting associated with severe preeclampsia are different than “morning sickness.”
 Morning sickness usually abates after the first trimester; when nausea and vomiting reappear later in pregnancy, it is cause for alarm.

 Hemolysis, Elevated Liver enzymes, Low Platelet count (HELLP) Syndrome

 HELLP syndrome is a rare, but life-threatening, condition that causes the breakdown of red blood cells and complications with the liver, blood clotting, and blood pressure.
 Closely linked with preeclampsia, HELLP syndrome can develop before or after delivery.

 At each prenatal doctor’s visit, blood pressure and urine protein levels should be monitored.
 If problems arise, healthcare providers may conduct a series of tests or prescribe a range of treatment options for preeclampsia.